From RESO CEO Sam DeBord

 RESO recommends that the term “primary” be used in the place of “master” in technology display names.
 Making this change is neither an immediate mandate nor will it negate an organization’s current certification.

 RESO standards allow for flexibility in display names to support local, legal and language-based variations that best serve each marketplace’s consumers.
-Consistency “under the hood” in data fields is what RESO certification will continue to require to ensure its Data Dictionary is the universal language for real estate data.
+Consistency in the underlying data fields is what RESO certification will continue to require to ensure its Data Dictionary is the universal language for real estate data.

 Technology companies can transition toward this new terminology by using it in display names for professional and consumer-facing applications, reports and media.
 For other efforts related to improving consumer real estate experiences and fair housing opportunities, please see the National Association of REALTORS®’ resources.